chaseweller/emotion-tracker-app/README.md

+#Emotion Tracker

 What am I trying to accomplish?

-    My thought is to have an app that will ask you how you felt today.
-This prompt will come to you automatically at a time that you set.
+    ```My thought is to have an app that will ask you how you felt today.
+This prompt will come to you automatically at a time that you
+ set.
 The prompt will appear as a list of emoji's that you can choose from.
-After you select the emoji, there will appear a place where you can record three things that you are grateful for (or a place where you can do a voice recording.
-These things will be saved to a database.
+After you select the emoji, there will appear a place where
+ you can record three things that you are grateful for (or a place where you can do a voice recording.
+These things will be saved to a
+ database.
 The idea is that you can then login in see your past emotions and hopefully, after recording things you are grateful for, you